Exhibitions of my Apple-1 computers

 Preparations - about the challenges of exhibiting an Apple-1

-Some of my Apple-1 were and are on display.
+Some of my Apple-1 computers have been, or still are, on display.

 I like the idea of sharing such a rare and important computer with other vintage computer enthusiasts.
-The number of surviving Apple-1 is limited, only 200 plus prototypes were ever made and due to the rarity and high value not everyone who wants to see it gets a chance.
+The number of surviving Apple-1 computers is limited.
+Only 200, plus prototypes, were ever made, and because of their rarity and high value, not everyone who would like to see one has the chance.

-Giving such a rare and valuable piece of equipment to an exhibition involves a great deal of effort.
+Making such a rare and valuable piece of equipment available for an exhibition involves a great deal of effort.

 Usually, a preparation time of weeks or months must be expected.
-Apart from organizational and administrative questions, the insurance cover for the transport and the exhibition must be clarified.
+Apart from organizational and administrative matters, insurance cover for transport and exhibition must be clarified.

 Just a few considerations:

-The risk, to damage the computer is very high.
+The risk of damaging the computer is very high.
 The Apple-1 computer is very old.
 Parts could break off.
-The coating can peel of etc.
+The coating can peel off, and other damage can occur.

-This happened to one of my Apple-1.
-A little bit of the coating peeled off during transportation.
-It did not fixable.
-Luckily, it did not damage the functionality, but resulted in visual damage.
+This happened to one of my Apple-1 computers.
+A small part of the coating peeled off during transportation.
+It could not be repaired.
+Fortunately, the functionality was not affected, but visible damage remained.

-The biggest challenge to display in foreign countries is the customs authority!
-You need a permit for tax-free export and re-importation.
-And you need it from you home country and the country you are travelling to.
-And all that is not easy.
-To take it just in your hand baggage is very risky if customs check your baggage at the airport and ask you to pay tax.
+The biggest challenge when displaying an Apple-1 in a foreign country is customs!
+A permit is needed for tax-free export and re-importation.
+This is required both from the home country and from the country to which the computer is travelling.
+None of this is easy.
+Simply carrying it in hand baggage is very risky if customs checks the baggage at the airport and asks for tax to be paid.

-Just to get the paperwork ready takes weeks, many phone calls are needed and you have to drive to customs.
-The Apple-1 computer has no serial number but customs want to be sure, it is the same item you bring back.
+Preparing the paperwork alone takes weeks.
+Many phone calls are needed, and a visit to customs is required.
+The Apple-1 computer has no regular serial number, but customs wants to be sure that it is the same item being brought back.

 For one exhibition in the USA, I flew from Amsterdam in the Netherlands.
-Thanks to the European Union there is no problem to transport the Apple-1 between the Netherlands and Germany.
-But at the Schiphol airport in Amsterdam, customs needed to check the paperwork, the Apple-1 computers and it took a long time, some discussion, many stamps and copies of documents and queuing in a long line with other passengers who wanted to get tax back for duty free items.
-Airport security is always checking the Apple-1 computer.
-You have to discuss again and make sure, nobody is handling the mainboard like a peace of old electronics.
-I had one security officer throwing the Apple-1 on a table.
-I told her, it is worth some hundreds of thousands dollars.
-Departing from the USA, you not easier at all.
-After getting back to Amsterdam, you have the same procedure with customs again.
-It just takes even more time, phone calls, paperwork and of course more stamps.
-Back in Germany, I had to drive to far away German customs, again.
-Here the paperwork will be checked again and you get the final stamps.
+Thanks to the European Union, transporting the Apple-1 between the Netherlands and Germany is not a problem.
+But at Schiphol Airport in Amsterdam, customs had to check the paperwork and the Apple-1 computers.
+It took a long time, with some discussion, many stamps and copies of documents, and waiting in a long line with other passengers who wanted to get tax back for duty-free items.
+Airport security always checks the Apple-1 computer.
+Again, one has to discuss the situation and make sure nobody handles the mainboard like a piece of old electronics.
+Once, a security officer threw the Apple-1 onto a table.
+I told her that it was worth several hundred thousand US dollars.
+Departing from the USA is not any easier.
+After returning to Amsterdam, the same customs procedure begins again.
+It simply takes even more time, phone calls, paperwork and, of course, more stamps.
+Back in Germany, there was another drive to a distant German customs office.
+There, the paperwork was checked again and the final stamps were added.

 Yes, it is a challenge.

-Because of all the problems and time-consuming preparations, I had to turn down a few requests.
+Because of all these problems and time-consuming preparations, several requests had to be declined.
 Some exhibitions in 2020 fell victim to the pandemic.

 Deutsches Museum, Munich / Germany

-I gave my wonderful Copson Apple-1 to Free of charge, no payment and delivering to the museum was up to me on my expense.
-One of the first questions are "what can you do with it?", "can you send an email?", "why is it not in color?".
+I loaned my wonderful Copson Apple-1 to the Deutsches Museum free of charge.
+No payment was made, and I covered the delivery costs myself.
+The first questions from the press at the hand-over were "what can you do with it?", "can you send an email?", "why is it not in color?".

 ZKM Karlsruhe / Germany

-From July 14, 2018 till February 10, 2019 at ZKM, Center for art and media, Lorenzstraße 19, 76135 Karlsruhe.
-ZKM Website (German only, please use online translator).
-Exhibition was called „Kunst in Bewegung.
+From July 14, 2018 until February 10, 2019, the Dryden Apple-1 was on display at ZKM, Center for Art and Media, Lorenzstraße 19, 76135 Karlsruhe.
+ZKM Website (German only, please use an online translator).
+The exhibition was called „Kunst in Bewegung.
 100 Meisterwerke mit und durch Medien.“ (Art in motion.
 100 masterpieces with and through media).

-A custom box was built to protect the mainboard, cassette interface and the keyboard.
-By special transport it was going to Karlsruhe in June 2018.
+A custom box was built to protect the mainboard, cassette interface and keyboard.
+It was transported to Karlsruhe by special transport in June 2018.

 It was given to the museum free of charge.

-The Apple-1 is still in the state first owner of 1976.
-The first owner added some parts and replaces a socket.
-I believe after 40+ years this is part of the history and belongs to the board.
-I preserve this state.
-Even no cleaning was done.
-And that’s the way every museum like/want it!
-Restoration would only done if the artifact is in danger or badly damaged.
-But this Apple-1 is in working condition and all parts are original.
-Nothing is changed, no components are added/replaced later (except the keyboard socket and the added parts by first owner in the 70’s).
+The Apple-1 remains in the condition in which its first owner used it in 1976.
+The first owner added some parts and replaced a socket.
+In my view, after more than 40 years, this is part of its history and belongs to the board.
+I preserve this condition.
+Not even cleaning was carried out.
+This is the approach many museums prefer.
+Restoration would only be done if the artifact were endangered or badly damaged.
+But this Apple-1 is in working condition, and all parts are original.
+Nothing has been changed, and no components have been added or replaced later, except for the keyboard socket and the parts added by the first owner in the 1970s.

-The in 1976 added electronic are inverters for using a keyboard.
-The keyboard is homemade like every keyboard used for an Apple-1 in the 70’s.
+The electronics added in 1976 are inverters used for the keyboard.
+The keyboard is homemade, as were all keyboards used for an Apple-1 in the 1970s.
 Apple did not offer a keyboard.

-The added components (inverter ICs) were necessary to use some keyboards in 1976.
-Many Apple-1 were modified for auctions in the past.
+The added components, the inverter ICs, were necessary to use some keyboards in 1976.
+Many Apple-1 computers have been modified for auctions in the past.
 Those added parts were removed and a 1977 or even later Apple II keyboard was attached.
-The Dryden Apple-1 is still in the 1976 state including the keyboard.
-Not everyone agree that it is worth to destroy the history of the Apple-1 mainboard and remove 1976 parts necessary to use some 1976 keyboard just to make the mainboard looking “clean” and add much later produced keyboards.
+The Dryden Apple-1 is still in its 1976 state, including the keyboard.
+Not everyone agrees that it is worth destroying the history of an Apple-1 mainboard by removing 1976 parts that were necessary to use a 1976 keyboard merely to make the mainboard look “clean” and attach much later keyboards.

 Computer History Museum in California, USA

-In 2019 Apple-1 owner were invited to attend as an exhibitor the VCF West 2019 (Vintage Computer Festival) at the CHM (Computer History Museum, Mountainview, California / USA) on August 3rd and 4th, 2019.
-A great chance to catch up with some friends in California and to meet other Apple-1 owner.
-Some I already knew in person, some just by email conversation.
+In 2019, Apple-1 owners were invited to attend as exhibitors at VCF West 2019 (Vintage Computer Festival) at the CHM (Computer History Museum, Mountain View, California / USA) on August 3rd and 4th, 2019.
+It was a wonderful opportunity to catch up with friends in California and to meet other Apple-1 owners.
+Some I already knew in person, others only through email conversations.

-Along with the journey I was invited by Jamis MacNiven (famous Buck's of Woodside) and Daniel Kottke.
-I had to see again Wendel Sanders and many others.
-And there was John Draper aka Capt.
-Crunch, who I met at Daniel Kottke's house and at the VCF.
-After exhibition for another invitation I flew to L.A. and met another Apple-1 owner.
+During the trip, I was invited by Jamis MacNiven of the famous Buck's of Woodside and by Daniel Kottke.
+There was also the chance to see Wendel Sanders again, and many others.
+And then there was John Draper, also known as Cap'n Crunch, whom I met at Daniel Kottke's house and at the VCF.
+After the exhibition, following another invitation, I flew to L.A. and met another Apple-1 owner.

-Aurora Tucker together with Dag Spicer from the CHM and Corey Cohen asked me to bring as many Apple-1 as I like.
-Two Apple-1 are handleable in hand baggage.
-Transport was up to me, insurance for the exhibition was provided.
+Aurora Tucker, together with Dag Spicer from the CHM and Corey Cohen, asked me to bring as many Apple-1 computers as I liked.
+Two Apple-1 computers can be handled in hand baggage.
+Transport was up to me; insurance for the exhibition was provided.

-It was great to meet other Apple-1 owner, auction house representatives and vintage computer enthusiasts.
-Even someone with a nice Apple-1 that was not listed in the Apple-1 Registry.
+It was great to meet other Apple-1 owners, auction house representatives and vintage computer enthusiasts.
+There was even someone with a nice Apple-1 that was not listed in the Apple-1 Registry.
 We negotiated about the price.

-Talks to Allen Baum, Krishna B. Blake, Dana Carlton and so many more kept me busy for hours.
-Another appointment with someone from Chicago was arranged.
-He sold a KIMSI and other items to me.
+Conversations with Allen Baum, Krishna B. Blake, Dana Carlton and many others kept me busy for hours.
+Another appointment was arranged with someone from Chicago.
+He later sold me a KIMSI and other items.

-Together with some Italian guys we were the only foreigners.
-Claudio Parmigiani showed a very nice extention for the Apple-1 to make music.
+Together with some Italian gentlemen, we were the only foreigners.
+Claudio Parmigiani showed a very nice extension for the Apple-1 to make music.

 My Duston-2 Apple-1 and Flatiron Apple-1 were on display.
-For a presentation on stage by Daniel Kottke a reliable working Apple-1 was needed.
+For a presentation on stage by Daniel Kottke, a reliably working Apple-1 was needed.
 My Duston-2 was used for this purpose.
-Getting the two Apple-1 to Californa and back home to Germany wasn't as easy as it should be.
+Getting the two Apple-1 computers to California and back home to Germany was not as easy as it should have been.
 Part of the story is here.

 Any form of reprint or reproduction (including excerpts) only with written permission.